blueminder/nullDCNetplayLauncher/README.md

 2. Press the Controller Icon in the bottom left corner.
 Be sure that only one game controller is plugged in and follow the prompts.

+   **If the option is available on your arcade stick or controller, switch to PS3 mode.** This has been shown to have the best native compatibility with the qkoJAMMA netplay plugin.
+If you are using a Brook Universal Fighting Board, you can hold down the *Light Punch* button as you plug it into your PC to activate PS3 mode.

    ![setup_demo](setup_demo.gif)

 3. Select any ROM from the drop-down menu, and press the *Play Offline* button